Forward Cloud Secure Edge (CSE) Events to the ELK Stack

 1.1 In the Command Center, navigate from Settings > API Keys.

-Step 2: Store API key in Filebeat store
+Step 2: Store your API key secret in Filebeat

 3.1 Enter the following into the filebeat.inputs section: